TaxationMay 26, 2020

 7. Mandatory Disclosure Rules

-Council Directive (EU) 2018/822 (amending Directive 2011/16/EU), commonly referred to as “DAC6”, became effective on 25 June 2018.
-Relevant Irish tax legislation has since been introduced to implement this Directive in Ireland.
+Council Directive (EU) 2018/822 (amending Directive 2011/16/EU), commonly referred to as “DAC6”, has been implemented in Irelan_d since 2018.

 DAC6 creates an obligation for persons referred to as “intermediaries” to make a return to the relevant tax authorities of information regarding certain cross-border arrangements with particular characteristics, referred to as “hallmarks” (most of which focus on aggressive tax planning arrangements).
 In certain circumstances, instead of an intermediary, the obligation to report may pass to the relevant taxpayer of a reportable cross-border arrangement.
+The definition of an “intermediary” is quite complicated – however, it is sufficient to note that it should typically include legal and tax advisors to arrangements and also, in the context of Investment Undertakings, administrators, investment managers etc.

-- Tax Checklist on the Set-Up of an Investment Undertaking, CCF or ILP
+Tax Checklist on the Set-Up of an Investment Undertaking, CCF or ILP

 The following is a checklist of the primary actions that should be taken from an Irish tax perspective on the set-up of an Investment Undertaking or CCF or ILP.
 It does not pertain to cover all tax matters that could be relevant to an Investment Undertaking or CCF or ILP.
 In this regard, Irish tax advice should always be sought on the set-up of an Investment Undertaking, CCF or ILP.